t4d-gmbh/using-git-in-academia/README.md

 #### Why remotes offer automation
 - Get an idea about the vast application possibilities of automation
+- Discover use cases of automation for non-software developer
+- Develop an idea how automation can help to maintain a healthy reference, facilitate collaboration and reduce errors

 #### Basic structure of an automation workflow
 - Become familiar with the principal elements that define a workflow and how workflows are defined on GitHub and GitLab